CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 ## Torque.js

-Torque was developed by CartoDB to show geospatial information that changes in time, and the uses are very diverse!
-See the band INXS [take over the world](http://inxsmap.com/), a [striking map](http://cartodb.s3.amazonaws.com/static_vizz/sunrise.html) showing Tweets mentioning sunrise, or, the inspiration for this lesson, a [visualization](http://blog.cartodb.com/map-of-the-week-bbr/) of the acceleration felt along on a bike ride.
+Torque was developed by CartoDB to show geospatial information that changes over time, and the uses are very diverse!
+See the band INXS [take over the world](http://inxsmap.com/), a [striking map](http://cartodb.s3.amazonaws.com/static_vizz/sunrise.html) showing Tweets mentioning sunrise, or, the inspiration for this lesson, a [visualization](http://blog.cartodb.com/map-of-the-week-bbr/) of the acceleration felt along a bike ride.

+Torque animated maps are great for [time series data](http://en.wikipedia.org/wiki/Time_series), that is, data that records measurements over a time interval.
+In order to use Torque, your data must inclue a timestamp or date.
+To learn more about the date formats CartoDB accepts, check out the [Postgre SQL documentation on date/time types](http://www.postgresql.org/docs/9.1/static/datatype-datetime.html), and [Postgre SQL functions for formatting dates](http://www.postgresql.org/docs/9.1/static/functions-formatting.html).

 This lesson strongly relies on techniques developed in the past three lessons on CartoDB.js, as well as general JavaScript skills.
-As usual, there will be some CartoCSS and SQL used in this lesson.
+As usual, there will be some CartoCSS and SQL covered in this lesson.

 **Goals**